-As in \cite{KLIII}, we let $\dU$ denote the 2-category where every Hom-category is replaced by its idempotent completion; we note that since every object in $\tU'$ has a finite-dimensional degree 0 part of its endomorphism algebra, every Hom-category satisfies the Krull-Schmidt property.
+\end{definition} As in \cite{KLIII}, we let $\dU$ denote the 2-category where every Hom-category is replaced by its idempotent completion; we note that since every object in $\tU$ has a finite-dimensional degree 0 part of its endomorphism algebra, every Hom-category satisfies the Krull-Schmidt property.

-This 2-category is a categorification of the universal enveloping algebra is the sense that \begin{theorem}[\mbox{\cite[1.7-9]{WebCTP}}] The Grothendieck group of $\dU$ is isomorphic to $\dot{U}$. \end{theorem} This theorem was first conjectured by Khovanov and Lauda \cite{KLIII} and proven by them in the special case of $\mathfrak{sl}_n$.
+This 2-category is a categorification of the universal enveloping algebra is the sense that: \begin{theorem}[\mbox{\cite[$\epsilon.8$]{WebCBerr}}] The graded Grothendieck group of $\dU$ is isomorphic to $\dot{\bf U}^\Z_q$, Lusztig's integral modified quantum universal enveloping algebra. \end{theorem} The algebra $\dot{\bf U}_q$ can be thought of as $U_q(\fg)$ with additional idempotents $1_\la$ for integral weights $\la$ which satisfy the relations of projection to the $\la$-weight space.
+The integral form $\dot{\bf U}^\Z_q$ is generated over $\Z[q,q^{-1}]$ by $1_\la,E_i1_\la,F_i1_\la$ for all $\la$.
+The map from the Grothendieck group sends the class of the 1-morphism $[\eE_i\colon \la\to \la+\al_i]$ to $E_i1_\la$, and similarly for $\eF_i$.
+This theorem was first conjectured by Khovanov and Lauda \cite{KLIII} and proven by them in the special case of $\mathfrak{sl}_n$.